somework/composer-symlinks/README.md

 Create the symlinks definition adding a `somework/composer-symlinks` section inside the `extra` section of the composer.json file.

-Set `skip-missing-target` to true if we should not throw exception if target path doesn't exists
+Set `skip-missing-target` to true if we should not throw exception if target path doesn't exists Set `hard-links` to true if you want to create realpath symlinks
 ```json
 {
     "extra": {